 About the Award

-Awardees should have a paper accepted for presentation at the ISA Convention.
+Awardees should have a paper accepted for presentation on a panel/roundtable at the ISA Convention (to any section).
 Nominees should demonstrate in their application their need for the award; a lack of institutional support, including precarity; and the significance of their participation in the Convention.
-While nominees do not need to be members of ISA or FTGS, their application should demonstrate an intention of forward-looking engagement with the FTGS Section, ISA organization, and ISA conventions.
-Awardees must become members of ISA and FTGS to receive the award, and a portion of the award funds can be used to this end.
+Their application should also demonstrate an intention of forward-looking engagement with the FTGS Section, ISA organization, and ISA conventions.
+While nominees do not need to be members of ISA or FTGS at the time of applying, they must become members of ISA and FTGS to receive the award.

-For the 2022 ISA Convention, we are offering $400 for virtual participants and $800 for in-person participants.
+For the 2023 ISA Convention, we are offering two $800 awards.
 Funds will be disbursed upon proof of registration, panel / roundtable acceptance (to any section of ISA) and ISA/FTGS membership.
-No receipts or expense forms will be required: the award is in the full sum, to be disposed of in the manner that best supports convention participation for the awardees.
-In light of the online & in person format of the 2022 ISA Convention, costs may be used to cover technology, internet access, child or other care, etc. or for travel expenses, accommodation, visa fees, child care etc. If needed the award may be used to cover membership costs to ISA/FTGS (Please note that membership is a stipulation for fund disbursement, but not for nomination).
+Receipts or expense forms will be required: for reimbursement.
+The award is in the full sum, to be disposed of in the manner that best supports convention participation for the awardees.
+The costs may be used to cover for travel expenses, accommodation, visa fees, child care etc.

-- Nominators/Applicants are asked to submit a CV of no longer than 4 pages, and a 1-page letter outlining their case for support, detailing the following:
+- Nominations/Applicants are asked to submit their CV and a 1-page letter outlining their case for support, detailing the following:

 - The significance of their presentation and of their attendance at the annual convention to their ongoing research program (e.g., response to referee/ evaluation)